eniros/ProjectLAMP/README.md

         Install APACHE and Update the Firewall

-Firat is to update a list of packages in package manager, the following command is used
+First is to update a list of packages in package manager, the following command is used

                sudo apt update
 Then we run apache2 package installation using the following command